EU, UK in urgent meeting on lawbreaking British Brexit plan

 Britain left the political structures of the EU on Jan.
 31 and will make an economic break when an 11-month transition period ends on Dec.
 31. The two sides are trying to strike a new trade deal by then, but talks have bogged down over issues including fishing rights in U.K. waters and fair-competition rules for businesses.

 The two sides’ chief negotiators, David Frost and Michel Barnier, are due to end their latest round of negotiations on Thursday.
-Both sides say that unless there is an agreement by October, Britain is facing an economically disruptive no-deal exit on Jan.
+Both sides say that unless there is an agreement by next month, Britain is facing an economically disruptive no-deal exit on Jan.
 1.

 ———